4.18 Ongoing Case Planning

 • Periodic reviews are scheduled on a day and time when primary participants including caregivers (relatives/fictive kin, foster, pre-adoptive parents) can attend.

-• Participants are encouraged to attend, in part by convenience of schedule and sufficient notice.
+• Participants are encouraged to attend, in part by the convenience of schedule and sufficient notice.

 • The permanency hearing is required no later than twelve (12) months from the date the child entered OOHC by order of temporary custody following the temporary removal hearing or placement as a result of voluntary commitment and every twelve (12) months, thereafter, if custody and out-of-home placement continues (Sec 475(5)(c)).
 Please refer to SOP 11.27 Court Reports and SOP 11.30 Permanency Hearings